 Narcan is a non-opioid medication that can be taken to reverse the effects of an opioid overdose.
 The effects are temporary and will likely not have an impact on stronger opioids, such as Fentanyl.
 Even so, if someone is overdosing, it is worth using the medication if you are able.
 After Narcan is administered, emergency services should still be notified because these results are only temporary.

 What are the Signs of Oxycodone Abuse?

 There are a variety of signs that someone may be abusing Oxycodone.
 This includes a combination of physical and behavioral changes.
-For starters, a red flag would be if the individual runs out of their medication before they are expected to.
+For starters, a red flag would be if the individual runs out of medication before they are expected to.
 This can be a sign that they are misusing the medication and not taking it as prescribed.

 For someone who is struggling with an addiction, you may notice they are withdrawing from aspects of their lives.
 This can include family and friend events, hobbies, and other enjoyable activities.
 They may be irritable or moody.

 Additionally, they may have new legal concerns such as driving while impaired or possession charges.
 It is possible that they are facing challenges at work.
-This can include falling behind on their work, being impaired at work, having withdrawal symptoms at work, and missed workdays.
+This can include falling behind on their work, being impaired at work, having withdrawal symptoms at work, and missing workdays.

 What to Look for in an Indiana Oxycodone Treatment Center